Amenities & Highlights:

 Every residence student is responsible for reading, understanding and adhering to the Resident Contract and the Residence Policies.
 The standards of conduct that are stipulated through the policies represent the minimum expectations for community living and it is the responsibility of all community members to respond to those who do not respect their rights by violating the standards.
 Residence Life Staff are available throughout the community to assist in interpretation of the policies and to assist in response to violations.

 - Frost Residence Handbook

 - Authorization for Release of Personal Information

 - Appropriate Use Policy (ITS)

-Residence fees are based on two, 15-week consecutive semesters.
-Fees below are effective September 2013.
+Residence fees are based on two consecutive semesters (indicated below).
+Fees below are effective September 2015.
 For other stay durations and rates, contact the office.